1917 San Salvador earthquake

 The 1917 San Salvador earthquake occurred on June 7 at 18:55 local time near the Salvadoran capital.
-The hypocenter of the 6.7 was at a shallow depth of 15 km, and occurred along a shallow crustal fault near San Salvador.
-The earthquake caused significant destruction of the city and left approximately 1,050 dead.
-It was followed by an eruption on San Salvador that killed another 1,100.
+The hypocenter of the 6.7 (unknown type) shock was at a shallow depth of 15 km, and occurred along a shallow crustal fault near San Salvador.
+Its maximum Mercalli intensity was VIII (Severe) and it caused significant destruction of the city and left approximately 1,050 dead.
+An aftershock of intensity VII (Very strong) was felt fifteen minutes later.
+The two shocks were followed roughly one hour later by an eruption on the San Salvador volcano that killed an unspecified number of people.
+A strong aftershock in 1919 killed a further 100 people in the same area.
 It is the second-deadliest earthquake in El Salvador, behind the 1986 San Salvador earthquake.

 Earthquake

 There were two earthquakes felt in the San Salvador area on 6 June; one at 18:55 and 19:10.
-The largest earthquake was the first event, recorded at 6.7.
+The largest earthquake was the first event, recorded at 6.7, and centered about 20 to 30 km west of the San Salvador volcano.
 The latter event was a 6.3 aftershock.
-Another 6.0 aftershock was centered around San Jacinto Hill, close to the epicenter of the 1986 shock.
+Another 6.0 aftershock in 1919 was centered around San Jacinto Hill, close to the epicenter of the 1986 shock.
+In isoseismal maps for the two 1917 shocks, seismologists Randall A. White and David H. Harlow indicated maximum Modified Mercalli intensities of VIII (Severe) and VII (Very strong), respectively.